Introduction

 The construction of the Popeye set began in June of 1979 in Mellieha, Malta.
 The look and feel of the village were intended to emulate the E.C.
 Segar comic strip Thimble Theatre in which Popeye and his supporting cast appeared and not the Fleischer cartoons which audiences were infinitely more familiar with.

 Dubbed Popeye Village (or Sweethaven Village as it is known in the film) the nineteen wooden buildings crafted for the movie took the construction crew of 165 men nearly eight months to complete.
-All of the wood used to create the buildings was imported from Holland, with the exception of the wood shingles which came from Canada.
-Eight tons of nails and 2,000 gallons of paint were also used.
+All of the wood used to create the buildings was imported from Holland, except the wood shingles which came from Canada.
+In addition, eight tons of nails and 2,000 gallons of paint were also used.

 Stalag Altman